xiaohua899/Extension-TypeSpec/TestPlan.md

 Generate client code from TypeSpec.
 In VS Code extension, we can complete code generation with step-by-step guidance.
 TypeSpec Extension support will be extended to client code generation for first-class languages: `.NET`, `Python`, `Java`, and `JavaScript`.

+**Important: There must be at least one TypeSpec project in the project folder.**

 #### Install the required tools when Generate Client Code

 * Install required SDK/runtime for executing the specified language